jduell12/adventureGame/README.md

               The program will generate 7 room files from a possible list of 10 room names.
               Each room file will have the following elements:
                 * A room name
-                  -each room will have a unique name and each name will only be used for one room file -each name will have no more than 8 characters
+                  *each room will have a unique name and each name will only be used for one room file *each name will have no more than 8 characters
                 * A room type
-                  -the possible room types are : START_ROOM, END_ROOM and MID_ROOM
+                  *the possible room types are : START_ROOM, END_ROOM and MID_ROOM
-                  -only one room may be the START_ROOM which is different from the END_ROOM -only one room may be the END_ROOM which is different from the START_ROOM
+                  *only one room may be the START_ROOM which is different from the END_ROOM *only one room may be the END_ROOM which is different from the START_ROOM
-                * Outbound connections from the room -each room has at least 3 outbound connections to other rooms -each room has no more than 6 outbound connections to other rooms -outbound connections are assigned randomly -no room can be connected to itself -no room can have more than 1 connection to another room When this program is run and compiled no output is written to the terminal.
+                * Outbound connections from the room *each room has at least 3 outbound connections to other rooms *each room has no more than 6 outbound connections to other rooms *outbound connections are assigned randomly *no room can be connected to itself *no room can have more than 1 connection to another room When this program is run and compiled no output is written to the terminal.

 adventure.c: A program that represents an interface to the user.